 Lovy Beh, Director Of BP Healthcare Group

-My second role model is YB Yeo Bee Yin, the minister of Energy, Technology, Science, Climate Change and Environment.
-She is the youngest female minister of the current cabinet, who also serves as MP of Bakri, Pakatan Harapan Youth vice chairman and DAP's National Assistant Publicity Secretary.
+My second role model is YB Yeo Bee Yin, former minister of Energy, Technology, Science, Climate Change and Environment.
+She was the youngest female minister of the current cabinet, who also served as MP of Bakri, Pakatan Harapan Youth vice chairman and DAP's National Assistant Publicity Secretary.
 At the age of 29, she became assemblywoman for Damansara Utama, making her the youngest member of the Selangor State Assembly from 2013 to 2018.
 She also wrote a book, Reimagining Malaysia.